rdlauer/articles/nativescript/devday-2017-sidekick/post.md

 ![create csr](sidekick-csr.png)

+> [Review the Sidekick docs](http://docs.nativescript.org/sidekick/user-guide/code-signing/code-signing-for-ios/ios-developer-program.html) for a full explanation of the CSR workflow.

 And soon you won't need a Mac for *any* part of your iOS development process!
 You don't need a Mac for builds (due to Sidekick's cloud builds), you don't need a Mac to generate certificates or profiles, and in a coming release you won't need a Mac for app store publishing.
 Stay tuned!

 <a name="debug"></a>